Surely any paddle will do. Its all about the board, right? Wrong!

 Fixed length - these are usually regarded as the highest performing paddles.
 You buy a paddle with an uncut shaft and cut it to length and then glue the handle in yourself.
 They are then only suitable for yourself or others of approximately the same height.
 Because there are no joins, adjustment collars or overlapping shaft sections, fixed length paddles are the lightest and cheapest variations.
 Most experienced paddlers with rigid boards will choose a high-end fixed length paddle.
 More difficult to transport, hassle to cut to length

 Adjustable length - have an adjustable collar and overlapping tubes to allow the paddle to be adjusted (180-220cm approx) to suit most adult riders.
 A little heavier and there will always be a tiny movement at the joint, but for many these are the perfect compromise between versatility, weight, stiffness and price.
+Women's/junior paddles are shorter and have the smaller blade sizes (Thrust 82 Silk)

 3 –Piece (also known as Traveller or Breakdown) as per ‘adjustable’ but have an additional joint low down allowing the paddle to be broken down into 3 sections.
 They are therefore particularly suited to use with inflatable SUP boards (iSUPs) due to their portability.
 Again a little heavier, more flex and slightly more expensive.